Latest posts by Laura Cyples

 As well as understanding your business, your copywriter will need to understand your brand.

 You’ll need to tell your writer what image you’re trying to get across with your branding and what your company branding communicates to your audience.
 Does your branding say fun and quirky?
-Or reserved and upmarket?
+Or is it reserved and upmarket?

 A good copywriter will be quite capable of adapting their writing style to create an on-brand piece of copy for your business.
 But before they start, they’ll need to understand the tone of voice you’re after.